Brusly, Louisiana

 Brusly is a town in West Baton Rouge Parish, Louisiana, United States.
 The population was 2,589 at the 2010 census.
 It is part of the Baton Rouge Metropolitan Statistical Area.

 History

 The town was established in 1901.
 Its Brusly High School bears the nickname, the Panthers.
 Its colors are red, white and black.
 Newly elected State Representative Edmond Jordan graduated from Brusly High School in 1989.

-Historic Cinclare Sugar Mill is located on LA Highway 1.
+The Cinclare Sugar Mill Historic District is located just north of town on Louisiana Highway 1.